postatum/ramses/docs/source/raml.rst

     /alien-users -> AlienUser

-Knowing what names generates models have is required when trying to access those models from ramses app code or other python code.
+This might come handy when trying to access models from ramses event handles for example.